rogergelio/rogergelio/README.md

 ## Who am I?
 - 👋 Hi, I’m @rogergelio !
-- 👀 I'm a 22-year-old student with a great interest and passion for data analysis, statistics, and business in general.
+- 👀 I'm a 22-year-old student with a great interest and passion for data analysis, statistics, and web development.
 - 🌱 I’m currently learning more about data analytics in Python and R, as well as Artificial Intelligence programs like ProLogic and Lisp.
 - 💞️ I’m currently a software development intern at P/S/L Group, where i'm learning more about the various stages of program development, API maintenance, unit testing, and much more!